spm/spm-docs/docs/manual/dartelguide/dartelguide.md

   *SPM:material-arrow-right-bold:Tools:material-arrow-right-bold:Dartel Tools:material-arrow-right-bold:Run Dartel
   (create Templates)* in order to generate a series of templates and a flow field for each subject.
+  Previous steps processed each subject's data individually, but this stage requires imported data for all subjects in a study to be processed together.
+  The idea is to align all subject's data to the average anatomy of the study population.

 In principle (for a random effects model), you could run the first level analysis using the native space data of each subject.
 All you need are